Cisco-Talos/CASC/README.md

 engineers in creating ClamAV NDB and LDB signatures from IDA Pro's Disassembly or Strings view.

-CASC should run on any platform that supports IDA Pro 6.7 and higher Limited functionality is available for IDA Pro 6.6
+CASC should run on any platform that supports IDA Pro 6.7 and higher.
+Limited functionality is available for IDA Pro 6.6

 README with pictures can be found on our wiki: